raspberrypilearning/introduction-to-processing/worksheet.md

 1. Use what you now know about `fill`, `stroke`, `noFill`, and `noStroke` to draw something like the Olympic rings, a giraffe, or a Raspberry Pi!

-	_Note: By default all lines are 1 pixel wide.
+	_Note: By default, all lines are 1 pixel wide.
 To increase the thickness of the line, use the [strokeWeight function](https://processing.org/reference/strokeWeight_.html).
-Like with the color functions, after you call it, all shapes you draw will have your specified thickness until `strokeWeight` or `noStroke` is called again._
+Like with the color functions, after you call it, all shapes you draw will have your specified thickness until `noStroke` is called or `strokeWeight` is called with a different value._

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and interactivity.
 In this section, you'll create motion and listen to input from the mouse.